Her Campus Logo Her Campus Logo

 Built behind the beautiful story of an esthetician’s daughter’s dream to make it in the beauty industry, Alamar Cosmetics is a renowned beauty brand based out of Miami, Florida.
 The name “Alamar” comes from founder and CEO Gabriela Trujillo’s hometown where she was born before immigrating to Hialeah, a small town in the United States.
 Trujillo grew up immersed in the world of makeup as her mother was an esthetician, and she began experimenting with beauty products throughout her time in high school.

 Working her way up in the industry, Trujillo created Alamar as a love letter to her roots in her birth city.
 The brand exemplifies the hard work and dedication that encompasses the dreamers of the world.
-With an array of eyeshadow palettes, blush bundles, and brush collections to their name, you may recognize Alamar for their stunning hand in Disney’s Encanto Colección.
-I’m a sucker for rose colored highlights, so their Sun Soaked Highlighter is one of my personal favorites from the collection!
+With an array of eyeshadow palettes, blush bundles, and brush collections to their name, you will surely find the right addition for your collection.

 Hija de tu Madre

-Yo Hago Lo Que Me Da La Gana Sweatshorts, Hija de tu Madre, $59
+Yo Hago Lo Que Me Da La Gana Sweatshirt, Hija De Tu Madre, $65

-Hija de tu Madre may be a fashion brand, but they carry an abundance of other conventional products in their collections.
-With their diverse range of jewelry, hand bags, and office products, this brand carries something for everyone.
+Hija De Tu Madre may be a fashion brand, but they carry an abundance of other unique products in their collections.
+With their diverse range of jewelry, handbags, and office products, this brand carries something for everyone.
 They also offer an assortment of tees, sweatshirts, shirts, and more.
-Hija de tu Madre keeps their customers looking comfortably chic while showing off Latinx pride.
+Hija De Tu Madre keeps their customers looking comfortably chic while showing off Latinx pride.

 Loquita Bath and Body

-Everyone deserves to be pampered, and Loquita Bath and Body takes traditional self-care to an all new level.
+Everyone deserves to be pampered, and Loquita Bath + Body takes traditional self-care to an all-new level.
 This cruelty-free bath and body line takes carries everything from innovatively shaped bath bombs to beard oils to mugs — talk about a diverse line of products.

-The brand has had a few videos of their own viral videos on TikTok, where they create content geared towards a Latinx audience.
+The brand has had a few own viral videos on TikTok, where they create content geared towards a Latinx audience.
 Viewers have fallen in love with their mugs that carry various designs.
-I’ll be honest, I’m completely obsessed with Loquita Bath and Body’s adorable bath bombs.
-I mean, come on, their Boosicle Bath Bomb is so cute and perfect for spooky season!
+I’ll be honest, I’m completely obsessed with Loquita Bath + Body’s adorable bath bombs.

 Annaiss Yucra

-Peruivian fashion designer Annaiss Yucra is renowned for her fashion brands bold color stories, creative fabrics, and unique silhouettes.
+Peruvian fashion designer Annaiss Yucra is renowned for her fashion brand’s bold color stories, creative fabrics, and unique silhouettes.
 As an internationally acclaimed designer, Yucra’s mission with her fashions is to embody the spirit of her home, Peru.
 Each piece created at Annaiss Yucra is made sustainably, starting all the way from the growth of the materials, up to the formation and consumption process.

 Bomba Curls